kaiaai/kaiaai.github.io/_posts/2025-03-06-kaiaai-configuration-file.md

       kpm: 0
 ```

-Lastly, `ppr` is the number of pulses the motor encoder outputs per one rotation of the motors shaft (i.e. the motor gearbox output).
+Lastly, `motor.driver.encoder.ppr` sets the the number of pulses the motor encoder outputs per one rotation of the motors shaft (i.e. the motor gearbox output).
 ```
   encoder:
     ppr: 1035